 Nearly anything can be included as part of your A/B test.
 However, it is important to only test one element of your emails at a time.
 Otherwise, you won’t know what change was the one that made the difference!

-You can test different images, different senders, or entirely different messages in your emails.
+You can test different images, senders, subjects, and messages in your emails.
 We also recommend testing different calls-to-action so you can improve click rates and bring more users to your online donation page.

 Meet donors where they’re at.